prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 This option extends the metadata labels proposal (PROM-39).
 An additional `__temporality__` metadata label will be added.
 The value of this label would be either `delta` or `cumulative`.
 If the temporality label is missing, the temporality should be assumed to be cumulative.

-`--enable-feature=otlp-native-delta-ingestion` will only be allowed to be enabled if `--enable-feature=type-and-unit-labels` is also enabled, as it depends heavily on the that feature.
+`--enable-feature=otlp-native-delta-ingestion` will only be allowed to be enabled if `--enable-feature=type-and-unit-labels` is also enabled, as it depends heavily on that feature.

 When ingesting a delta metric via the OTLP endpoint, the metric type is set to `counter` / `histogram` (and thus the `__type__` label will be `counter` / `histogram`), and the `__temporality__="delta"` label will be added.
 As mentioned in the [Chunks](#chunks) section, `GaugeType` should still be the counter reset hint/header.